Demetrius of Montferrat: Life

 The rights of the young king were still threatened by Biandrate's Lombard garrisons of important fortresses like Serres and Kavala.
 Henry took Serres but Kavala held out.
 Hoping to reach a reconciliation, the emperor summoned the nobility of the Kingdom of Thessalonica to a parliament at Ravennika, but many lords did not submit.
 After further military action, Henry obtained the submission of Biandrate and the remaining Lombard lords.
 He defeated the Epirote attack on Thessalonica in 1210 and left his younger brother Eustace as regent for King Demetrius.
 The situation changed again on Henry's death in 1216.

 The new Latin Emperor, Peter of Courtenay, was won over by the Lombard lords and invested William of Montferrat with the kingdom before leaving Italy.
-The Queen Mother Margaret fled to Hungary, but Demetrius apparently remained in place, while the Emperor Peter was captured and eventually executed by Theodore Komnenos Doukas in Epirus.
+The Queen Mother Margaret and her son John Angelos (maternal half-brother of Demetrius), fled to Hungary, but Demetrius apparently remained in place, while the Emperor Peter was captured and eventually executed by Theodore Komnenos Doukas in Epirus.

 Doukas exploited the dissension among the nobility in Thessalonica to gradually conquer the kingdom's fortified towns one after another.
 Although William of Montferrat proved unwilling to dispossess his half-brother, he agreed to lead a crusade to the relief of Thessalonica in 1222, and prepared to set out, sending ahead Umberto of Biandrate.
 Before the main force of this crusade reached Thessalonica, however, Theodore forced the surrender of the city in December 1224.
 Together with the Latin archbishop, King Demetrius fled to the court of Emperor Frederick II in Italy.
 He participated in Frederick's crusade to the Levant, and died in 1230 at Amalfi, after ceding his rights to Thessalonica to Frederick II.

+Demetrius was married to Hermingarde, from the La Roche family that ruled the Duchy of Athens.
+Some earlier researchers assumed that Demetrius had children, or even grandchildren, but later scholars have shown that those presumed descendants were related to Demetrius in different ways, thus being just cousins.